tyoung3/streamwork/README.md

     * Run 'go build' to create the executable, foo (or foo.exe).

-Why another FBP Golang framework?
+Why another FBP Go framework?
 ---------------------------------

 	* Streamwork is able to interpret and run a program